salemove/ios-sdk-widgets/docs/Getting-started.md

 import SalemoveSDK
 ```

-#### Configuring and Starting Glia
+#### Configuring and Customizing Glia
-Firstly you must configure the GliaWidgets class.
+Firstly you must configure the Glia class.
 The API token, app token, site ID and region will need to be added into your app:
 ```swift
 let configuration = Configuration(